ispyhumanfly/valance/README.md

 A cross-framework platform for developing component-based web applications.
 Valance provides a highly scalable, and easy to use environment for rapidly developing and deliverying modern web applications.
 This is still in Alpha, and although stable, still needs certain features finalized.

 # Synopsis
-Host your web componenents using the Valance application server.
+Power your web components using the Valance application server.

     valance --name appname --home /path/to/your/app --port 8080